railwayapp/docs/src/docs/reference/errors/enotfound-redis-railway-internal.md

 The lookup will fail because the A records for `redis.railway.internal` do not exist.

+Some other reasons that this error can occur would be -

+- Your application and Redis database are in different projects.

+- You are trying to connect to a Redis database locally with the private hostname and port.

+For either of these reasons, the issue arises because the private network is scoped to a single environment within a [project](https://docs.railway.com/overview/the-basics#project--project-canvas), and would not be accessible from your local machine or other projects.

+If the Redis database is in the same project as your application, and you are not trying to connect to a Redis database locally, `ioredis` is the likely cause of the error.

 ## Solutions

 The solution depends on the package you are using to connect to the Redis database, though the solution is the same for both.

 ### ioredis

+#### Using ioredis directly in your application

 `ioredis` has an option to do a dual stack lookup, which will try to resolve the `redis.railway.internal` hostname using both IPv4 and IPv6 addresses (A and AAAA records).